-Understanding conversion rate in marketing: definition, calculation and importance.
+Understand the conversion rate in marketing: definition, calculation and importance.
 Optimize your campaigns and reach your objectives.
-Find out how to measure, analyze and interpret this key metric.
+Discover how to measure, analyze and interpret this key metric.

 Conversion rate definition

-The conversion rate is a key marketing indicator that measures the percentage of visitors to a website or advertising campaign who carry out a desired action, such as purchase, registration or download.
-It enables us to measure the effectiveness of a marketing strategy by evaluating the number of prospects who turn into actual customers.
-The conversion rate is an essential indicator for companies, enabling them to measure the effectiveness of their marketing efforts and make decisions based on concrete data.
+Conversion rate is a key marketing metric that measures the percentage of visitors to a website or advertising campaign who complete a desired action, such as a purchase, registration, or download.
+It helps measure the effectiveness of a marketing strategy by evaluating the number of leads that convert into actual customers.
+Conversion rate is an essential metric for businesses because it allows them to measure the effectiveness of their marketing efforts and make data-driven decisions.

 What is the conversion rate?